KiwiSaver is a long-term savings initiative designed to help all New Zealanders save for the future.

 - one-off $1,000 kick-start from the Government when members join their first KiwiSaver scheme

-- Member Tax Credit of 50 cents for every dollar the member contributes up to a maximum of $521.43 per year until the member turns 65 or has been a member of a KiwiSaver scheme for 5 years, whichever is later (subject to eligibility criteria)
+- Member Tax Credit of 50 cents for every dollar the member contributes up to a maximum of $521.43 per year (1 July to 30 June) until the member turns 65 or has been a member of a KiwiSaver scheme for 5 years, whichever is later (subject to eligibility criteria)

 - compulsory employer contributions - 3% of an employee’s gross salary or wages